Welcome to my site! I'm Stephen S. Mills and I'm a poet, essayist, and sometime fiction writer living in New York City.

 I grew up in Richmond, Indiana where I discovered a love of reading and writing at an early age.
 I graduated from Hanover College in Southern Indiana with a major in English Literature and a minor in Art.
 After graduating, I attended the MFA program at Florida State University where I worked with poets David Kirby and Erin Belieu.

 Since completing my MFA in 2008, my work has appeared in many journals and magazines including The Los Angeles Review, PANK, Midwestern Gothic, and The Antioch Review.
 In 2008 my poem "Iranian Boys Hanged for Sodomy, July 2005" won the Gival Press Oscar Wilde Poetry Award.
 I also won the Christopher Hewitt Award for Fiction for my short story "After the Cure" in 2014.

-In March of 2012, his first book, He Do the Gay Man in Different Voices, came out from Sibling Rivalry Press.
-The book made the contemporary poetry bestsellers list in August of 2012).
-It was also named a finalist for the Thom Gunn Poetry Award and won the Lambda Literary Award for Gay Poetry.
+In March of 2012, my first book He Do the Gay Man in Different Voices came out from Sibling Rivalry Press.
+The book made the contemporary poetry bestsellers list in August of 2012 and was named a finalist for the Thom Gunn Poetry Award and won the Lambda Literary Award for Gay Poetry.

-His third book Not Everything Thrown Starts a Revolution is scheduled for release in the fall of 2018 from Sibling Rivalry Press.
+My third book Not Everything Thrown Starts a Revolution is scheduled for release in the fall of 2018 from Sibling Rivalry Press.